There is something unique about white dog breeds.

 Looks can be deceiving!
 This big white breed might look as though he would be fierce and brave, but he can best be described as sensitive and skittish.

-He is beyond loyal to his family members and likes nothing more than to run and play.
-That beautiful long white coat comes at a price; he sheds throughout the year and would need regular brushing.
+But unfortunately, that beautiful long white coat comes at a price; he sheds throughout the year and would need regular brushing.

 White Fluffy Dog Breeds